EuroProofNet/europroofnet.github.io/_pages/grants.md

 **Reimbursement rules**

-To be reimbursed, a short scientific report signed by the host must be submitted through the e-cost system along with the travel tickets and meal receipts, **within 2 weeks after the end of the STSM.** See the [reimbursement rules](../reimbursement-rules) for more details.
+To be reimbursed, a short scientific report, following this [template](../STSM-report-template.docx), signed by the host must be submitted through the e-cost system along with the travel tickets and meal receipts, **within 2 weeks after the end of the STSM.** See the [reimbursement rules](../reimbursement-rules) for more details.